 This paper is organized as follows.
 Section~\ref{sec2:background} presents the OPF problem and the ADMM algorithm.
-Section~\ref{sec3:detection_condition} proposes two detection conditions.
-Section~\ref{sec4:embed_detection} describes three data manipulation strategies that bypass the detection methods.
-Section~\ref{sec5:adv_nn} presents a framework to detect data manipulation using an adversarially trained NN.
-Section~\ref{sec6:results} shows results from numerical simulations.
+Section~\ref{sec3:detection_condition} proposes an analytical detection condition.
+Section~\ref{sec4:embed_detection} describes three data manipulation attacks that bypass detection methods.
+Section~\ref{sec5:adv_nn} presents an NN training framework to detect data manipulation.
+Section~\ref{sec6:results} presents numerical results of the proposed methods.
 Section~\ref{sec7:conclusion} gives conclusions.